 Improving Video Lectures For Professors

-These tips can make your video lectures higher quality.
+These tips can make your video lectures of higher quality.
 This can both remove potential distractions from your content and make your lectures more engaging for your students.
 As universities around the world go online in response to the pandemic, many professors are struggling with how to make decent video content for their suddenly online classes.
 I assembled these tips to help faculty at all video skill levels.
 Note: This page will be updated and expanded as I have time between my own research and now-online classes.

 Beginner Video Tips

 - Sound is twice as important as video.
 Get the microphone as close to your mouth as possible (but not directly in front of it).
 This is easier to do with a separate microphone rather than your webcam.
 Two popular ones are Blue Snowball USB Mic and the Blue Yeti USB Mic.
 I use the latter, but it’s possible that something you already own could improve on your setup (e.g., Apple’s earbuds may work better than the farther away MacBook webcam microphone).
 You can also use a wired lav mic if your computer has a mic input.
 These are an affordable way to improve your audio, just remember to remove the mic before you walk away from your desk.
 Note: the Blue Yeti is also sold bundled with a boom arm that is great for podcasts but not video because it covers your face.